caesar1111/openHAB2_beginners_walkthrough/openHAB2_Raspberry_beginner-s_walkthrough_-_2nd _DRAFT.md

 specific folders by applying the </span><span lang=EN-US>chown</span><span lang=EN-GB> command, you might consider enable the root user and use the root user to connect to the Raspberry from the file system (see chapter Optional Raspberry settings and configuration).
-But be aware that enabling the “root” user is creating a security risk!</span></p>
+But be aware that enabling the Â“rootÂ” user is creating a security risk!</span></p>

 <table class=MsoTableGrid border=1 cellspacing=0 cellpadding=0